ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: ReefNet Dataset

 To ensure taxonomic traceability and biological consistency, we mapped annotation labels to the {World Register of Marine Species (WoRMS~\cite{worms})}.
-This step was applied, where applicable, to annotations from the 76 curated CoralNet sources and the Al-Wajh lagoon dataset.
+This step was applied, where relevant, to annotations from the 76 curated CoralNet sources and the Al-Wajh Lagoon dataset.
 Hard coral labels were manually aligned with canonical scientific names and corresponding {AphiaIDs}\footnote{An AphiaID is a unique identifier from the WoRMS database, linking each label to its corresponding entry in the hierarchical taxonomy.
 As coral taxonomy evolves, AphiaIDs allow users to verify the current validity of labels.}.
 This mapping enabled consistent aggregation of biological entities across sources and ensured compatibility with other biodiversity databases.
-The initial mapping revealed $\sim$920k annotations at multiple taxonomic levels, consolidated to genus-level hard corals.
-The dataset covers 44 reef-building hard coral (Order: \textit{Scleractinia}) genera spanning 20 families.
-However, this initial label space exhibited inconsistencies in naming, taxonomic granularity, and semantic intent, necessitating further filtering and restructuring.
+The initial mapping revealed \(\sim\)920K annotations spanning multiple taxonomic levels, which we then consolidated into a unified hard-coral label space.
+The final retained label set comprises 38 genera plus one family-level class (\textit{Fungiidae}), for a total of 39 hard-coral labels spanning 20 families.
+However, the initial label space exhibited inconsistencies in naming, taxonomic granularity, and semantic intent, necessitating further filtering and restructuring.

-\textbf{Label Filtering and Semantic Consolidation.} To construct a benchmark dataset suitable for training generalizable AI models, we applied a biologically informed filtering strategy targeting syntactic variation (e.g., “Staghorn coral” vs.\ \textit{Acropora cervicornis}) and taxonomic inconsistency (e.g., mixing species-, genus-, and family-level labels).
-This step was motivated by the inherent difficulty of fine-grained coral identification from imagery alone~\citep{chen2021coral,BenthicNet}, which often results in community datasets with inconsistent or imprecise taxonomic labeling.
+\textbf{Label Filtering and Semantic Consolidation.} To construct a benchmark dataset suitable for training AI models, we applied a biologically informed filtering strategy targeting syntactic variation (e.g., “Staghorn coral” vs.\ \textit{Acropora cervicornis}) and taxonomic inconsistency (e.g., mixing species-, genus-, and family-level labels).
+This step was motivated by the inherent difficulty of fine-grained coral identification from imagery alone~\cite{chen2021coral,BenthicNet}, which often results in community datasets with inconsistent or imprecise taxonomic labeling.